 At Collins Dentistry & Aesthetics, we are dedicated to ensuring that all patients receive the treatment they need for pain and are prepared to listen to your description of symptoms so we can help you identify the cause to recommend appropriate treatment.

-Please contact us today for an appointment at our office in Spokane or Spokane Valley.
+Please call us today at (509) 532-1111 for an appointment at our office in Spokane dental office.